TheBigSasha/COMP250_Assignment_2_PUBLISHED_DEBUGGER/README.md

 # COMP250 Assignment 2 DEBUGGER - McGill University Winter 2020

+# What does it do?
+This is an unconventional debugger.
+A simple stress test generating a massive amount of random stations and rides is included, but not the focus.
+The point of this debugger is to be used in conjunction with your own or someone else's debugger code in order to visualize what the train ride is doing.
+It works anytime travel is called, so anything that simulates a train ride will be visualized.

 # IMPORANT!
 Install Instructions -- SOME ASSEMBLY REQUIRED

 For IntelliJ IDEA (recommended)